readthedocs/blog/securing-build-processes.rst

 if you are knowledgeable in ways of locking Docker down even more, we would love to talk.

-You can email us at <security@readthedocs.org> for any issues that might be security related.
+As always,
-Please do not file them in our public issue tracker.
+you can email us at <security@readthedocs.org> for any issues that might be security related.